 When we are talking about BIPV solutions, the phrase "multifunctionality" always appears.
 Beside design, energy production, weather protection etc. also the function as a shading device is mentioned.
 But detailed considerations about the quality and the quantity of the shading solutions are rare.

 The Museum of Contemporary Art & Planning Exhibition (MOCAPE) was inaugurated on 25 September 2016.
-Part of China’s Futian Cultural District in Shenzhen, the project represents a combination of two entities, the Museum of Contemporary Art (MOCA) and the Planning Exhibition (PE).
+The project has combined the Museum of Contemporary Art (MOCA) and the Planning Exhibition (PE) in Shenzhen, China.